andreagorsche/cookaroundtheworld/README.md

 * option to add allergies information to recipes
 * social media sharing buttons to share recipes on other platforms (e.g. instagram, facebook etc.)
 * option to mark recipes as inappropriate, after all postings themselves can be a source of mobbing, trolling or otherwise inappropriate behavior
 * 5 star rating for recipes
+* infinite scroll
+* a clear search button that clears the filters in the food feed and rerenders the foodfeed with all recipes
+* More custom feeds, e.g. a friends feed, a feed to scroll through once own recipes
+* profiles component showing the newest profiles added to the application in the welcome page

 ## Structure Plane